Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 The philosophical basis of medical practice; doctors and their relationship in the delivery of medical care.
 Reflective practice and the incorporation of theory into day-to-day medical work.

-GENA 820 explores the role of doctors and their therapeutic relationships in the delivery of medical care.
-Confidential case discussion is based on participants’ clinical experiences, reflective practice and the translation of biomedical theory to day-to-day medical work.
+This paper explores the role of doctors and their therapeutic relationships in the delivery of medical care.
+It is based on reflective practice and the translation of biomedical theory to day-to-day medical work.
+Outcomes are increased confidence and competence in clinical practice.

-There are eight modules of study and three face-to-face weekend 'residentials' over the course of the year.
-Topics include the socio-culture of modern medicine, the doctor-patient relationship, consultation studies, the doctor as a person, the world of the patient and the place of general practice in health care delivery.
+There are three compulsory face-to-face weekend 'residentials' over the course of the year and eight modules of study.
+Topics include the history and culture of modern medicine, the doctor-patient relationship, consultation studies, self-care of the doctor, the illness experience or world of the patient and the role of general practice in health care delivery.
 It is an exciting and rewarding year of study with colleagues.
-Residentials may be held online depending on pandemic restrictions.

 Paper title Nature of Medical Practice